EightFold24/pwa-training/07-AWS-Serverless/01-Intro/README.md

 *_This estimate assumes you follow the recommended configurations throughout the tutorial and terminate all resources within 24 hours._

 _**Accounts that have been created within the last 24 hours might not yet have access to the resources required for this tutorial._

-## Overview

-In this tutorial, you'll create a simple serverless web application that enables users to request unicorn rides from the [Wild Rydes](http://www.wildrydes.com/) fleet.
-The application will present users with an HTML based user interface for indicating the location where they would like to be picked up and will interface on the backend with a RESTful web service to submit the request and dispatch a nearby unicorn.
-The application will also provide facilities for users to register with the service and log in before requesting rides.

 ## Application Architecture